victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 Setting aside dedicated time for our process review can help us to answer questions like these thoughtfully and honestly.
 This allows us to squeeze out every bit of learning we can from our review, helping to shorten our feedback loop.

-## Update your goals and processes with the results of your reviews
+## Update Your Goals And Processes With The Results Of Your Reviews

 ![Adding additional arms to robot while envisioning a multi-layer PB&J](feedback-updategoals.png)

-All the performance data in the world is no good to us if we don't put it into practice.
-With each successive code review, we can refine and add to our checklist.
-With what we learn from each process review, we can fine tune and improve our processes.
-The more we can invent concrete and observable ways to implement our learning, the more success we'll have.
+All the performance data in the world is no good if it's not put into practice.
+With each successive code review, you can refine and add to your checklist.
+With what you learn from each process review, you can fine-tune and improve your processes.
+The more you invent concrete and observable ways to implement your learning, the more success you'll achieve.

-Making a conscious effort to utilize and practice the things we've learned is the final, vital, component of our feedback loop.
-The more often we incorporate new learning, the shorter our loop becomes, allowing us to improve that much faster.
+Making a conscious effort to utilize and practice what you've learned is the final, vital component of your feedback loop.
+The more often you incorporate new learning, the shorter your loop becomes, allowing you to improve that much faster and build exceptional products.